Q: What's the difference between democracy and feudalism?

 - Mishima is based on Tokugawa-era bushido, and a particularly brutal brand at that.
 Land and industrial rights are given as fiefdoms, with the High Lords doing as they please.
 Social mobility is pretty much non-existent, though that is changing.

 - Bauhaus are also purely feudal, but less oppressive.
 Bauhaus nobles, unlike their Mishiman counterparts, have a strong sense of noblesse obligé, and commoners who distinguish themselves can be raised to the nobility.
 That said, commoners are second-class citizens in Bauhaus, and no bones are made about that.

 - Capitol is a subversion.
-The corporation is governed by shareholders voting their stock like a modern day corporation, with the CEO holding a position analogue to that of the president of the United States.
+The corporation is governed by shareholders voting their stock like a modern day corporation, with the CEO holding a position analogous to that of the president of the United States.

 - Cybertronic gets things done.
 Somehow.

-- The accepted way to express disagreement or disapproval with a leader is to assassinate him.
-However, if it fails, then the leader has a right to kill the councilman who has sent assassins, usually for cowardice.
-A proper Sangheili would do the job himself.
-If the leader kills the councilman for cowardice, then he may also have his entire family slaughtered or exiled, depending on his mood.
+- The accepted way to express disapproval of a kaidon is to assassinate him.
+However, if it fails, then the leader has a right to kill the elder.
+If the elder sent assassins, instead of doing the job himself like a proper Sangheili, then the kaidon may also have the elder's entire family slaughtered for his cowardice, instead of merely exiled.

 - The Amarr Empire in EVE Online, complete with a theocratic government and widespread use of slavery.